Street Signs (TV program): CNBC Europe

 CNBC Europe's version of Street Signs debuted January 4, 2016.
 Airing in a one-hour format from 10:00 a.m. to 11:00 a.m.
-CET, it replaced the first hour of Worldwide Exchange, which itself had its airtime halved to one hour.
-However, the programme is occasionally extended to two hours on American bank holidays.
+CET, it replaced the first hour of Worldwide Exchange, which itself had its airtime halved to one hour, although the programme is occasionally extended to two hours on American bank holidays.
 The CNBC Europe version of Street Signs was originally co-anchored by Louisa Bojesen and Carolin Roth.
 Bojesen was previously anchor of the now-cancelled European Closing Bell and Roth, who became the solo anchor of Street Signs following Bojesen's departure from CNBC Europe on April 28, 2017, was previously co-anchor of Worldwide Exchange.
 Following Carolin Roth's own departure from the programme at the end of 2018, reporter and fill-in anchor Joumanna Bercetche became the permanent anchor of the programme in 2019.
 Julianna Tatelbaum, who also joined CNBC Europe as a correspondent and fill-in anchor in 2018, joined Bercetche as a permanent co-anchor of the programme in January 2023.
+Bercetche announced her departure from CNBC on-air at the end of Street Signs on February 16, 2024, making Tatelbaum the sole anchor of the programme.

 Street Signs Europe was also broadcast on CNBC's United States channel on weekdays from 4:00 a.m. to 5:00 a.m.
 ET until it was replaced with a rebroadcast of The News with Shepard Smith on October 1, 2020.
 From October 12, 2020 to October 24, 2022, Street Signs Europe aired on the main United States channel only on Mondays although it continued to be carried on CNBC's United States sister channel, CNBC World, for the rest of the week (Tuesday through Friday).
-Occasionally, if there are major breaking news stories overnight on Tuesday through Friday, CNBC's United States channel will also carry Street Signs Europe, without prior notice to viewers.
+Occasionally, if there are major breaking news stories overnight on Tuesday through Friday, CNBC's United States channel did carry Street Signs Europe on other days, without prior notice to viewers.
 Following the cancellation of The News with Shepherd Smith on November 3, 2022, Street Signs Europe once again began to be shown each weekday on CNBC's United States channel from November 7, 2022.